 Community Food Systems Fellowship

-Vital Village Networks is thrilled to announce the ten emerging local leaders that have been selected to participate in the 2024 Community Food Systems Fellowship program!
-This year’s fellows include:
+Vital Village Networks is thrilled to announce eleven dynamic local leaders that have been selected to participate in the 2025 Community Food Systems Fellowship program.
+2025 fellows include:

 Silver Spring, MD